This article is produced with scandiweb's eCommerce expertise

 • the user creates an account, etc.

-There are no limitations on user interaction events tracking as well as their distribution to data collection platforms, such as Google Analytics, Facebook, Google Ads, etc.
+In eCommerce analytics, there are no limitations on user interaction events tracking as well as their distribution to data collection platforms, such as Google Analytics, Facebook, Google Ads, etc.

 What is web data collection and analysis in eCommerce